Article Revised August 19th, 2022

-Metal fabrication is often discussed from the perspective of cutting or forming large amounts of material.
-This shaping generally involves the subtraction of larger amounts of metal, or the use of extreme force to change the shape of the metal without breaking it.
-However, there is an entire range of processes that don’t get nearly the amount of attention but are every bit as important, and those are in the category of metal finishing.
-Without finishing, there would be no way to achieve an acceptable end result that is deliverable to the customer.
+Metal fabrication is often discussed from the perspective of cutting or forming of material — primary metal fab processes.
+This shaping generally involves subtracting large amounts of metal or using extreme force to change the shape of the metal without breaking it.
+However, there is an entire range of processes that don’t get the attention they deserve, and these fall under the category of subtractive metal finishing.
+Without subtractive finishing — which smooths out the metal’s surface — there would be no way to achieve an acceptable end result that is deliverable to the customer.

-The three types of finishing we do at EVS Metal are polishing, buffing and graining.
-While these sound similar, and do have things in common, they are technically different processes.
-Metal graining and metal polishing are defined by the use of an abrasive that is glued to a work wheel or belt; graining is more abrasive than polishing.
-Buffing, on the other hand, requires a loose abrasive that is applied (rather than adhered) to the wheel.
-While graining and polishing are the more aggressive forms of finishing, the end goal is similar for all three, in that all are used to achieve a smoother surface.
-The type of surface varies greatly, however, which is why the three different processes are all necessary; in fact, there are times when graining, polishing and buffing will be required over the course of finishing a single item.
+At EVS, polishing, buffing, and graining are the primary categories of non-additive metal finishing.
+While these sound similar and do have things in common, they are technically different processes.
+Metal graining and metal polishing involve using an abrasive glued to a work wheel or belt; graining is more abrasive than polishing.
+On the other hand, buffing requires a loose abrasive that is applied rather than adhered to the wheel.
+While graining and polishing are the more aggressive forms of finishing, the end goal is similar for all three in that all are used to achieve a smoother surface.
+The type of surface varies greatly, however, which is why the three different processes are all necessary; in fact, there are times when graining, polishing, and buffing are all required to finish a single item.

 At EVS, we have the technology and tools to achieve any desired metal finish, from #3 graining to #8 mirror.
-Join us next week as we continue our discussion around metal finishing and these specific finish types.
 Ready to discover how our precision finishing processes can add value to your manufacturing supply chain now?
 Simply request a quote online, or give us a call at (973) 839-4432 today.